DARMA-tasking/LB-analysis-framework/README.md

 Please mind your platform as well as proper 32 or 64 bit version.

-Make sure you have all required Pyhon packages installed with:
+Make sure you have all required Python packages installed with:
 ```shell
 pip install -r requirements-3.8.txt
 ```